15. Provisions, Contingent Liabilities and Contingent Assets:

 The Corporation’s Life Insurance Business consists of linked and non-linked business under Individual and Group contracts.
 The non-linked business consists of Participating Assurance /Annuity / Pension policies and Non-participating Assurance / Annuity /Pension / Individual Health policies and Group policies written under non-participating assurances.
 The linked business consists of Non-participating Assurance / Pension / Individual Health policies with a very small proportion of linked assurance business written under Group contracts.
 Some of these policies have riders attached to them such as Critical Illness, Premium Waiver Benefit, Term Assurance and Accident Benefit including Accidental Death & Disability Benefit.

-The Valuation liability for Individual and Group policies in our books as at 31st March, 2024, has been calculated actuarially for each policy by using Prospective Gross Premium Method of valuation.
+The Valuation liability for Individual and Group policies in our books as at 31st March, 2025, has been calculated actuarially for each policy by using Prospective Gross Premium Method of valuation or unexpired premium reserve as applicable.
 It is ensured that the reserve for each policy is at least equal to the Guaranteed Surrender Value or Special Surrender Value, whichever is higher.
 It is also ensured that negative reserve is set to zero while arriving at the reserve under a policy.

-The valuation rates of interest used vary according to the type of plan and ranges from 5.20% to 7.38% p.a. depending on the nature and term of the underlying assets and liabilities.
+The valuation rates of interest used vary according to the type of plan and ranges from 5.65% p.a. to 7.38% p.a. depending on the nature and term of the underlying assets and liabilities.
 Bonus rate assumptions have been aligned to be consistent with the valuation rates of interest.

-The mortality rates used are based on the published Indian Assured Lives Mortality (2012-14) Ultimate Table and Indian Individual Annuitant Mortality (2012-15) Ultimate Table adjusted to reflect expected experience and allowance for margin for adverse deviation.
-Morbidity rates are based on the Critical Illness Base Table (CIBT 93, UK) /Reinsurer’s incidence rates, suitably modified for our use with margins included for prudence.
+The mortality rates used are based on the published Indian Assured Lives Mortality (2012-14) Ultimate Table and Indian Individual Annuitants Mortality (2012-15) Ultimate Table and Morbidity rates are based on the Critical Illness Base Table (CIBT 93, UK) /Reinsurer’s incidence rates.

 4. Basis of allocation of investments and income thereon between Policyholders’ Account and Shareholders’ Account: